-- Will the use of a car be restricted for essential needs only?
+- Will the use of a car be restricted to essential needs only?

-- Have there been any studies to see if there are any health risks by being so close to these high-powered batteries?
+- Have there been any studies to see if there are any health risks from being so close to these high-powered batteries?

-I have also researched and shared my concerns with my MPP over how we do not come even close to sufficiently budget for our existing infrastructure, instead we like prefer to budget for new and shiny things like buildings, LRTs, and green virtuous things like parks.
-There are not many if any politicians who is willing to hang or their hat on something as low profile as sewer upgrades or more relevant to our topic, power grid upgrades.
-Projects like that usually span longer than their term and as well are more or less ignored, as they play hot potato with the issue until it becomes a forced issue, which usually by then, it’s too late and will cost several times more.
+I have also researched and shared my concerns with my MPP over how we do not come even close to sufficiently budget for our existing infrastructure; instead, we prefer to budget for new and shiny things like buildings, LRTs, and green virtuous things like parks.
+Not many politicians are willing to hang their hat on something as low profile as sewer upgrades or, more relevant to our topic, power grid upgrades.
+Projects like that usually span longer than their term and as well are more or less ignored.
+Topics like this become hot potatoes during elections unless, of course, the issue becomes a forced issue, which usually, by then, it’s too late and will cost several times more.

-Think of it, in eight short years I would truly expect massive power grid upgrades, which will take years if not decades to complete.
-Not only that, the privately owned businesses and residential areas as well will also need massive upgrades.
+Think of it, in eight short years, I would genuinely expect massive power grid upgrades, which will take years, if not decades, to complete.
+Not only that, the privately owned businesses and residential areas will also need massive upgrades.

 I have heard recently of homes being upgraded to 400-amp service so they can have their three AC units running 24/7 and their pool filter, and hot tub running along with the many other electrical devices and appliances.
 We are a population of serious power consumption, so imagine if everyone started lining up for 400-amp service upgrades.
 It’s time we take off our rose-coloured glasses and do some seriously detailed modelling to see the true impacts of having potentially millions of level-two charging stations hooked up to the power grid.

 Luckily in Ontario in 2018, the building code was upgraded to ensure all new homes are fitted with 200-amp service.
 For homes part of subdivisions that are permitted after January 2018, the Ontario Building Code has been updated to include 200-amp service as a minimum requirement due to electric vehicle charging.
 This new requirement could add an additional $500 per new construction home in Ontario.
-The problem is many rural homes are 100 amp service and depending on where you live, 200 amp service may not be available the costs can range from $2500 per upgrade to much more depending on your local electrical delivery infrastructure.
-Many older homes are currently 60- or 100-amp service so these situations would need to be remedied as well.
+The problem is many rural homes are 100 amp service and depending on where you live, 200 amp service may not be available.
+Depending on your local electrical delivery infrastructure, the costs can range from $2500 per upgrade to much more.
+Many older homes are currently 60- or 100-amp service, so these situations need to be remedied.

-The Calculations: If we use the baseline of 3.5% of current new cars being electric, with current sales of approximately 2.3 million each year, if we model a very conservative yearly increase over the eight years, bring us to the quota of a 50% of all car sales being electric, and using 17 kilowatts draw from the grid for each level two charger, we come up with the following numbers.
-The additional draw on the power grid would be in the neighbourhood of 23,000 megawatts, noting, that 27,000 megawatts was a record set in 2006 when the summer was a record-setting summer with temperatures in the 40C.
+The Calculations: If we use the baseline of 3.5% of current new cars being electric, with current sales of approximately 2.3 million each year, if we model a very conservative yearly increase over the eight years, bring us to the quota of 60% of all car sales being electric, and using 17 kilowatts draw from the grid for each level two charger, we come up with the following numbers.
+The additional draw on the power grid would be in the neighbourhood of 23,000 megawatts, noting 27,000 megawatts, a record set in 2006 when the summer was a record-setting summer with temperatures over 40C.

-The calculations used are quite conservative since the model used did not add year-over-year linear sales increases.
-If we used a more linear model, the power grid draw could easily reach 60,000 to 75,000 megawatts.
+The calculations are conservative since the model did not add year-over-year linear sales increases.
+Using a more linear model, the power grid draw could easily reach 60,000 to 75,000 megawatts.
 This is significant and far exceeds the capacity of our existing power grid.
-Currently, the draw on the power grid for all-electric vehicles is at most 1.4 megawatts and that would be under the assumption most customers have their own chargers.
+Currently, the draw on the power grid for all-electric vehicles is at most 1.4 megawatts, and that would be under the assumption most customers have their own chargers.

 It seems we are too optimistic in thinking we will simply be okay.
-We have excluded all those who own older homes pretty much out of the equation.
+We have excluded all those who own older homes pretty much the equation.
 If we are to fully adopt electric vehicles, should we not start dealing with these situations now?
-If history has taught us anything, we will undoubtedly screw this up with the end result being massive power outages and complete power-grid failures across the country.
+If history has taught us anything, we will undoubtedly screw this up, resulting in massive power outages and complete power-grid failures across the country.
 The trillions it will cost to repair it will push our already over-spent financial system into a recession that we have not seen since the great depression.
-Think of it, Trudeau is printing money; before COVID financial experts were predicting 2019 to be a very lean and tough year financially; since COVID, Trudeau has tried to spend our way out of this, which has failed.
-With inflation as we see it now, the rising prices of goods and services, and with this will be the straw that broke the camel’s back.
+Think of it, Trudeau is printing money; before COVID, financial experts were predicting 2019 to be a very lean and tough year financially; since COVID, Trudeau has tried to spend our way out of this, which has failed.
+With inflation as we see it now, the rising prices of goods and services, and with this will be the straw that breaks the camel’s back.

-And now, with the farming restrictions Trudeau has placed on our farmers, we are getting closer to becoming a socialist state since he is destroying the private sector.
+And now, with Trudeau’s farming restrictions on our farmers, we are getting closer to becoming a socialist state since he is destroying the private sector.
 So with this latest push for more EVs, it is like bringing candy to a diabetic convention.